adityan-rajendran/R---Credit-card-default-prediction/README.md

-# Credit Card Default Prediction
+# Credit Card Default Prediction - INFORMS Analytics Challenge
-This project aims at developing a model to predict payment default of Taiwanese credit clients using their financial records spannign over 6 months consisting of over 25 financial credit card metrics.
+This project aims at developing a model to predict payment default of Taiwanese credit clients using their financial records spanning over 6 months (April 2005 - September 2005) consisting of over 25 financial credit card metrics.